Cybersecurity Engineering - Professional Program

 -

-Build and integrate defensible systems across components, systems, and systems of systems.
-Learn cyber defense fundamentals, engineering grade architecture methods, and repeatable verification and validation using the Security Engineering Lifecycle and the CEC method.
+Build and integrate defensible capabilities across components, integrated platforms, and complex connected environments.
+Learn core cyber defense, engineering-grade architecture practices, and repeatable verification and validation using a structured security engineering lifecycle and the Cybersecurity Engineering Concepts (CEC).

 -